 The step2/3 toggle is where many (I included) tend to struggle the most.
 We may gibe in to restlessness, judgment, curiosity, and fear or missing out.
 But in that toggle is an important reminder:

 - Return gently

 The process of shaming or strong-arming ourselves to stay on track only creates extraneous judgements, sensations, and emotions that ultimately distract us from our intention.
 By giving ourselves the space to return to an intended action without flooding ourselves with distraction, we allow our neural networks of sustained attention to actually get to work.’

 We should not judge ourselves or become angry or try to force our full focus.
 People make mistakes every day and forget things all of the time.
 It is much better to organically practice mindful tasks each day around our self, with others when conversing, and in nature.
 If we we also create a healthy environment for ourselves, positive morning routine, good nutrition, lots of nature and practice deep human connections; we will inherently become healthier, more passionate for life and less anxious about the things that do not matter.
 Much of our minds wandering comes down to ruminating over the past or worrying about the future.
 It can be healthy to dream about a better future and also to warmly remember the past; but if we create a healthy environment for ourselves we can remove much of our underlying anxieties.
-Practice mindfulness each day in a calm and gentle way around your mind and body, conversations with others and when in nature and organically you will have stronger focus on what matters to you in life and less judgment when you lost track from time to time.
+Practice mindfulness each day in a calm and gentle way around your mind and body, conversations with others and when in nature and organically you will have stronger focus on what matters to you in life, how to stay focused and less judgment when you lost track from time to time.

 Wishing you health and well-being.